 • Old English -istre, from Proto-Germanic *-istrijon, feminine agent suffix used as the equivalent of masculine -ere (See -er)

-• tron: noun, ion, an atom or small group of atoms (e.g. electron, cyclotron)
+• on: noun, ion, an atom or small group of atoms (e.g. electron = electric + on, cyclotron, photon)

 • tude: the same as -ude (e.g. attitude, aptitude, latitude)